usnistgov/PrivacyEngCollabSpace/.github/ISSUE_TEMPLATE.md

-* Leave feedback on tools or use cases using this template; remove the below text if you're providing other comments or feedback related to the spce.*
+*Leave feedback on tools or use cases using this template; remove the below text if you're providing other comments or feedback related to the space.*

 **Feedback:**